 A legal analysis would be conducted for land and structures for which the impacts are not mitigated as described above in order to determine if the impacts rise to the level of a "taking" under the Fifth Amendment of the U.S. Constitution.
+Just compensation would be provided for any taking.
 All real property acquisitions conducted as part of the Project would comply with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended.